-Stand-alone sidewalk projects must provide a safety and mobility benefit to the community.
-Per CTDOT, the replacement or maintenance of existing sidewalks due to their age and condition will not be eligible.
-However, if widening sidewalks to achieve ADA compliance, then project may be eligible.
+Stand-alone sidewalk projects must be constructed on eligible roadways and provide a safety and mobility benefit to the community.
+Per DOT, the replacement of existing sidewalks due to their age and condition will not be eligible nor will significant enhancement elements (such as ornamental lighting).

-7. Bicycle and Pedestrian Project Funding (CTDOT "Transportation Enhancement / Alternative projects) (\$1,800,000 Total)
+8. Bicycle and Pedestrian Project Funding

+Maximum Award Amount (\$1,400,000 Total)

-A maximum amount of \$1,800,000 shall be reserved for bicycle and pedestrian projects.
-In general, CTDOT differentiates these projects from stand-alone sidewalk projects by requiring the bicycle/pedestrian project to have a significant bicycle improvement component and/or have a significant portion of the pedestrian accommodations removed from a roadway alignment (such as a multi-use trail).
-The funding limit for each individual project is \$1,000,000 which allows for funding of at least two (2) individual projects.
+In general CTDOT differentiates these projects from stand-alone sidewalk projects by requiring the bicycle/pedestrian project to have a significant bicycle improvement component and/or have a significant portion of the pedestrian accommodations removed from a roadway alignment (such as a multi-use trail).
+The funding limit for each individual project is \$700,000 which allows for funding of at least two (2) individual projects.

-8. Projects in Rural Communities (\$3,600,000 Total)
+9. Projects in Rural Communities

+Maximum Award Amount - (\$3,000,000 Total)

-A maximum amount of \$3,600,000 will be set-aside exclusively for rural communities.
+Under this solicitation, \$3,000,000 will be set-aside exclusively for rural communities.
 The following policies will apply:

 - CRCOG towns that are classified as 60% or more rural per the US Census Bureau's 2010 census are eligible to compete for the set-aside.
-This results in the following fifteen eligible towns: Andover, Bolton, Canton, Columbia, Coventry, Hebron, East Granby, East Windsor, Ellington, Granby, Mansfield, Marlborough, Stafford, Suffield, and Willington. - Projects will first compete with all CRCOG municipalities for \$35,500,000 of funding.
-Eligible projects from rural communities that are not awarded projects will then compete against each other for the \$3,600,000 funding set-aside.
+This results in the following fifteen eligible towns: Andover, Bolton, Canton, Columbia, Coventry, Hebron, East Granby, East Windsor, Ellington, Granby, Mansfield, Marlborough, Stafford, Suffield, and Willington. - Projects will first compete with all CRCOG municipalities for \$22,500,000 of funding.
+Eligible projects from rural communities that are not awarded projects will then compete against each other for the \$3,000,000 funding set-aside.